Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days

 Based on the basic knowledge about the graph, the graph propagation mechanism can be described as follows.
 For each target node $v_i$, the information (i.e., node features) in the neighborhood of $v_i$, which is denoted as $N(v_i)$, is transformed, aggregated and combined with the transformed information of $v_i$ to update the node features of $v_i$.
 Suppose the information transformation function is $f(\cdot)$ and the aggregation function is $\text{AGG}(\cdot)$.
 The iterative node feature aggregation and update process can be depicted in the formula below:

-where $\mathbf{h}_i^{(0)}$ and $\mathbf{h}_j^{(0)}$ are the original node features $\mathbf{x}_i$ and $\mathbf{x}_j$, respectively.
-In the GNN settings, the aggregation function and the information transformation function are linear or nonlinear transformations, which can be written as a combination of matrices and activation functions.
-The information transformation is conducted on node features individually, while aggregation is performed by merging information according to node neighborhood, which is defined by the adjacency matrix.
+where $\mathbf{H}_i^{(0)}$ and $\mathbf{H}_j^{(0)}$ are the original node features of node $v_i$ and $v_j$, respectively. $K$ is the number of layers and represents the receptive field of message passing.
+The information transformation $f(\cdot)$ is conducted on node features individually, while aggregation $\text{AGG}(\cdot)$ is performed by merging information according to node neighborhood, which is defined by the adjacency matrix.
 Particularly, the aggregation operation must be invariant to node permutation.
 A simple example is formulated below.

-where $\mathbf{H}^{(0)}$ is the original node features $\mathbf{X}$, $\sigma(\cdot)$ and $\mathbf{W}^{(l)}$ transform the information in nonlinear and linear manners, respectively, and the aggregation function is simply the summation among neighbor nodes.
+where $\mathbf{H}^{(0)}$ is the original node features $\mathbf{Z}$, $\mathbf{W}^{(l)}$ and $\sigma(\cdot)$ transform the information in linear and nonlinear manners, respectively, and the aggregation function is simply the summation among neighbor nodes.